-If the STATIC_SEARCH flag is used, then the search MUST be static.
+If the STATIC SEARCH flag is used, then the search MUST be static.

-If the NON_CONTENT_INDEXED_SEARCH flag is used AND the STATIC_SEARCH flag is not used, then the search MUST be a dynamic search, and not content indexing.
+If the NON_CONTENT_INDEXED_SEARCH flag is used and the STATIC_SEARCH flag is not used, then the search MUST be a dynamic search, and not full text search.

 If the STOP_SEARCH flag is used, the server SHOULD stop the initial population of the search folder.
 Due to the asynchronous nature of the call, the server MAY complete the operation before the RopSearchCriteria with STOP_SEARCH is serviced.
 The server MAY take some time to stop, and MAY not stop at all.